 Literacy Part 2: Assessment

 Before I started learning more about literacy, it seemed so ominous.
 If terms like specific learning disability in reading, dyslexia, or reading comprehension difficulties make your head spin, go check out the first post of this blog series here.
-Take a quick read of some background information about literacy and then come back to learn about warning signs and assessment.
+Take a quick read about background information about literacy and then come back to learn about warning signs and assessment.